-If another raw material other than vegetable oil is used for the production or if they are not produced with or from fatty acids from the splitting of vegetable oil, a release test must also be carried out for the following products:
+- If another raw material other than vegetable oil is used for the production or if they are not produced with or from fatty acids from the splitting of vegetable oil, a positive release sampling must also be carried out for the following products: - Raw fatty acids from fat splitting - Pure distilled fatty acids from fat splitting

-- Raw fatty acids from fat splitting - Pure distilled fatty acids from fat splitting - Fatty acids esterified with glycerol - Salts of fatty acids - Mono-, di- and triglycerides of fatty acids - Mono- and diglycerides of fatty acids esterified with organic acids
+- Fatty acids esterified with glycerol - Salts of fatty acids - Mono-, di- and triglycerides of fatty acids - Mono- and diglycerides of fatty acids esterified with organic acids

-QS list of feed materal
+QS-list of feed materials

-- Exclusive use of raw materials according to the QS list of feed materail or lists of recognised standards. - In addition, an exclusion list summarises substances that may not be used as feed or fuel in the QS scheme.
+- Exclusive use of raw materials according to the QS-list of feed materials or lists of recognised standards. - In addition, an exclusion list summarises substances that may not be used as feed or fuel for direct drying in the QS scheme.